jacksalici/args-converter/readme.md

 **Converts arguments for VS Code' `launch.json` configurations like a breeze 🌬 , and copy them to clipboard 📋!**

+Are you using Raycast?
+See down below for use the converter as a Raycast script!

 ## 📦 Installation

 ```bash